2026 Amboseli National Park Fees

 • East African Community Citizen refers to a person from any of the EAC member states.

-• Student means an individual that is not older than 23 years from a recognized secondary school, college or university who is visiting the park for educational purposes only, under a documented and organized arrangement with the said educational institution.
+• Student means an individual who is not older than 23 years from a recognized secondary school, college or university who is visiting the park for educational purposes only, under a documented and organized arrangement with the said educational institution.

 Elephants in Amboseli National Park